 # __wrapped__ IS still set (it's always added regardless)

-Even when you pass a custom assigned tuple, update_wrapper always sets __wrapped__.
-This attribute is hardcoded in the implementation and is not part of the assigned or updated configuration.
-There is no way to prevent it from being set through parameters alone.
+Even when you pass a custom assigned tuple that does not include __wrapped__, update_wrapper always sets it.
+This attribute is hardcoded as Step 3 of the implementation and is not part of the assigned or updated configuration.
+If you need to prevent __wrapped__ from being set, you must call setattr manually for each attribute instead of using update_wrapper.

 Key Takeaways